What Is Attachment Trauma? And How Do You Heal From It?

 Here's What Matters about Attachment Styles

-Attachment isn’t a fixed things, we like to think of them more as tendencies.
+Attachment isn’t a fixed thing, we like to think of them more as tendencies.
 You can have different patterns with different people.
 You can shift over time.
 And most people with attachment trauma have some mix of these strategies depending on the situation.

 What they all have in common is that your nervous system is doing its best to keep you safe based on what it learned about relationships early on.
-The problem is, those old strategies don't always work in adult relationships where the people around you might actually be safe.
+The problem is, those old strategies don’t always work in adult relationships where the people around you might actually be safe.
+Early attachment trauma can also influence later relationships, including both romantic and social connections.

 How Attachment Trauma Forms

 From a trauma and nervous system perspective, attachment trauma develops when connection and safety were inconsistent.
 You needed co-regulation but got unpredictability.
 You needed attunement but got dismissal, distraction, or emotional distance.
+The way a caregiver responds to a child's needs—by providing comfort, reassurance, and consistent support—is crucial for healthy child development and brain development.
+When these responses are lacking or unpredictable, it can disrupt emotional growth and affect how the brain develops, influencing stress regulation and future behavioral patterns.

 In Adult Children of Emotionally Immature Parents, Lindsay Gibson describes how emotionally immature parents often meet physical needs but struggle with emotional intimacy.
 That gap creates what she calls emotional loneliness.
 You weren’t necessarily neglected in obvious ways.
 You were emotionally unseen.